-When the SUPL Agent requests that the trigger service be paused, no position determination and/or trigger events detection shall occur until the SUPL Agent requests resumption of the service.
+When the SUPL Agent requests that the trigger service be paused, no position determination and/or trigger events detection occurs until the SUPL Agent requests resumption of the service.

-When the Target SET's user requests that the trigger service be paused, no position determination and/or trigger events detection shall occur until the Target SET's user requests resumption of the service.
+When the Target SET's user requests that the trigger service be paused, no position determination and/or trigger events detection occurs until the Target SET's user requests resumption of the service.